ahmadtc1/quadsolver/README.md

 $ npm install quadsolver
 ```

-The function takes in 3 parameters to represent the coefficients in a standard form equation  Ax^2 + Bx + C
+The function takes in 3 parameters to represent the coefficients in a standard form equation  Ax^2 + Bx + C. It will then tell you how man real roots exist, as well as the x coordinates of the roots

 # An example function call
 ```bash